 I am also a Transport Canada Pilot Examiner.
 I can do flight tests for recreational pilot permit, private pilot licence, commercial pilot licence and instructor rating (class 2, 3 and 4) in the Prairie and Northern Region and Pacific Region.

 I recently added a page called Real World Flying Lessons.
 These are my thoughts and recommendations, based on plenty of experience, that I hope can improve some problematic maneuvers on flight tests and keep you out of trouble in your general flying.
 This section is NOT intended to replace the POH, FTM or FTG, but rather to address common issues I see in flight tests and flying in general.
 It is intended for students, instructors and licensed pilots.
-Check back often.
-I’ll be adding new maneuvers regularly.
+I’ll be adding new maneuvers from time to time.

 You will see various images of a Boeing Stearman on these pages.
-This is because I have a summer position with Great River Air in Dawson City, Yukon, flying tours and rides in the lovely old biplane from May to September from the Dawson City airport.
-(For summer 2021, the aircraft will be based in Whitehorse starting in mid June).
+This is because I have a summer position with Great River Air in Dawson City, Yukon, flying tours and rides in the lovely old biplane from June 1 to Labour Day from the Dawson City airport.

 Not a bad gig for a summer job, eh?
 The down side is that my availability for freelance instructing and flight testing during the summer is reduced considerably.
 I am not taking any new students for RPP, PPL, CPL and Instructor Rating at present, although I am available for flight tests and smaller instructing jobs such as recency training and type checks.
 Please contact me for more information.